walmartlabs/generator-thorax/README.md

       });
     });

 Those familiar with RequireJS will be thrilled to see that define() call, and those who aren't should read the [API](http://requirejs.org/docs/api.html).
 In short, RequireJS is going to make the code found in the files `view` and `templates/todos/index` available inside of the callback as `View` and `template`, respectively.
 We'll come back to these.
-You can leave the `.js` off when adding dependencies to a module in RequireJS, it's expecting a script.
+You can leave the `.js` off when adding dependencies to a module in RequireJS; it's expecting a script.
 All file paths are relative to the directory set in the `baseUrl` property of the options object in the function that configures RequireJS `getRequireJSOptions` found in Gruntfile.js, or `./` by default.

 Next, we'll create our first router: